MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.interop/nf-microsoft-ui-interop-getmonitorfromdisplayid.md

 UID: NF:microsoft.ui.interop.GetMonitorFromDisplayId
 tech.root: uiinterop
 title: GetMonitorFromDisplayId
-ms.date: 09/29/2021
+ms.date: 09/02/2022
 targetos: Windows
-description: Gets the display monitor handle that corresponds to the specified *displayId*, if the provided *displayId* is valid and the system has an `HMONITOR` that represents the display monitor.
+description: Gets the [HMONITOR](/windows/win32/winprog/windows-data-types) that corresponds to the specified [DisplayId](/windows/windows-app-sdk/api/winrt/microsoft.ui.displayid), if the *displayId* argument is valid and the system has an **HMONITOR** that represents the display monitor.
 prerelease: false
 req.assembly:
 req.construct-type: function